Cars · Resale guide

 Essential Checks

-- Check RC details on Parivahan app: Verify the owner’s name, registration date, and current insurance status.
-This ensures the seller is the genuine owner and the vehicle is legally compliant.
+- Check RC details on Parivahan app — Verify the owner’s name, registration date, and current insurance status.
+This is the first step to confirm the car’s legal standing.

-- Match chassis number: Locate the chassis number (usually under the bonnet, on the driver’s side doorframe sticker, and sometimes under the passenger seat) and ensure it matches the RC book and Parivahan records.
+- Match chassis number — Find the chassis number (usually under the bonnet or on a doorframe sticker) and ensure it precisely matches the RC book.
+Discrepancies are a major red flag.

-- Cold start test: Arrange to see the car first thing in the morning when it hasn’t been started for hours.
-Listen for any difficulty starting, excessive smoke, or unusual engine noises.
+- Cold start test — Arrange to see the car when it hasn’t been run for several hours.
+Listen for any difficulty starting, unusual noises, or excessive smoke, which can indicate engine issues.

-- Check all four tyres: Look for uneven wear, which can indicate alignment issues or previous accident damage.
-Also, check the tyre brand and date codes to verify their age.
+- Check all four tyres — Look for uneven wear patterns, which can indicate alignment problems or past accident damage.
+Also check the manufacturing date code on the sidewall.

-- Open the bonnet: Look for any signs of oil leaks, check the coolant level, examine the battery terminals for corrosion, and inspect the condition of the drive belts.
+- Open bonnet — Inspect for any signs of oil leaks around the engine, check coolant levels, battery age, and the condition of drive belts.

-- Test AC on max for 5 minutes: Turn the AC to full blast.
-It should cool rapidly.
-Weak cooling suggests a gas leak or compressor issue, which can cost ₹5,000-₹15,000 to fix.
+- Test AC on max for 5 minutes — Ensure it cools effectively and quickly.
+Weak cooling suggests a compressor or gas issue, which can be a ₹5,000-₹15,000 repair.

-- Drive for 15+ minutes: Test acceleration, braking (no pulling to one side), gear shifts (smooth for manual/auto), and check for any steering vibrations at speeds above 80 kmph.
+- Drive for 15+ minutes — Test acceleration, braking (no pulling to one side), smooth gear shifts, and listen for any suspension noises or steering vibration at 80+ kmph.

 Insider Checks

-THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel, particularly at the 10 and 2 o’clock positions.
+THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the 10 and 2 o’clock positions.
 These are the spots that wear first from daily grip.
-A genuinely low-kilometre car will have a uniform texture all around the wheel.
-If the 10 and 2 o’clock positions are smoother or shinier than, say, the 6 o’clock position, the car has been driven a LOT, regardless of the odometer reading.
-This test, combined with the pedal test, is a strong indicator of high usage.
-If it’s significantly worn, expect to negotiate ₹30,000-₹60,000 off the price.
+A genuinely low-km car will have uniform texture all around.
+If 10 and 2 are noticeably smoother or shinier than the 6 o’clock position, the car has been driven a LOT, regardless of what the odometer shows.
+This can indicate heavy usage that might lead to premature component wear elsewhere.

-THE DOOR HINGE SAG TEST: Open each door about halfway and gently lift the outer edge upward.
-There should be almost no play or ‘sag’.
-Saggy hinges mean heavy use (thousands of open/close cycles, like a taxi) or that the door was removed during accident repair and wasn’t properly refitted.
-If the passenger door sags more than the driver’s door, it’s a strong sign that the passenger door was likely replaced or heavily repaired.
-Fixing a single saggy hinge can cost ₹3,000-₹8,000.
+THE DOOR HINGE SAG TEST: Open each door (especially the driver’s) and gently lift the outer edge upward.
+There should be almost no vertical play or movement.
+Saggy hinges mean heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
+If a passenger door sags more than the driver’s, that specific door was likely involved in an accident and replaced or poorly refitted, potentially costing ₹5,000-₹15,000 to fix.

-THE PAINT THICKNESS / FRIDGE MAGNET TEST: This is crucial for detecting accident repairs.
-You can buy a cheap paint thickness gauge (₹500-₹1,000 on Amazon) and check every panel.
-Factory paint on a Taisor is usually 100-130 microns.
-Anything above 200 microns means the panel has been repainted, often due to an accident.
-If you don’t have a gauge, use a simple fridge magnet—it will stick noticeably weaker to repainted areas because of the extra paint and filler layers.
-Always check the ROOF; it’s rarely repainted unless there was a serious rollover accident.
-A single repainted panel can mean a ₹10,000-₹20,000 price adjustment; multiple repainted panels or a repainted roof points to a major accident, warranting a ₹50,000-₹1,00,000+ reduction.
+THE PAINT THICKNESS / FRIDGE MAGNET TEST: Invest in a cheap paint thickness gauge (₹500-₹1,000 on Amazon) and check every panel.
+Factory paint on a Taisor is typically 90-120 microns.
+Readings above 180 microns strongly suggest a panel has been repainted due to an accident.
+If you don’t have a gauge, use a small fridge magnet—it will stick weaker, or not at all, to repainted surfaces due to extra paint or filler underneath.
+Pro tip: always check the ROOF.
+Nobody repaints the roof unless there was a serious, often hidden, accident.
+Missing this could mean buying a structurally compromised vehicle, leading to ₹50,000+ in future repair costs.

 Common Scams to Watch For (India 2026)

-Pending Loan / Hypothecation on RC: The seller might not have cleared the bank loan on the car, meaning the bank still owns it.
+Pending Loan / Hypothecation on RC: The seller might not have cleared the bank loan on the car.
 Always verify the RC book clearly states “No Hypothecation.”
-If there’s a lien, ensure the seller provides a clear NOC (No Objection Certificate) from the bank before making any payment.
+If there’s a lien, the car legally belongs to the bank, and you won’t be able to transfer ownership.
+Insist on a clear RC before making any payment.

 Seller’s Guide — How to Maximize Your Toyota Urban Cruiser Taisor Resale

-Get a Fresh Service Done: A recent service stamp in your booklet, especially from an authorized Toyota service center, adds immense credibility and can boost your asking price by ₹10,000-₹15,000.
-Buyers appreciate a car that’s ready to drive.
+Get a Fresh Service Done: A recent service stamp in your booklet from an authorized Toyota service center adds immense credibility and can increase your asking price by ₹15,000-₹25,000.
+Buyers appreciate a car that’s ready to go.

-Check and Top Up All Fluids: Ensure engine oil, coolant, brake fluid, and washer fluid are at optimal levels.
-This shows attention to detail and assures buyers the car is well-maintained.
+Check and Top Up All Fluids: Ensure engine oil, coolant, brake fluid, and washer fluid are at appropriate levels.
+It shows attention to detail and good maintenance.

-Ensure All Electricals Work: Test the AC, power windows, central locking, music system, all lights (headlights, taillights, indicators), and the reverse camera.
+Ensure All Electricals Work: Test the AC, power windows, central locking, music system, all lights, and the reverse camera.
 Any non-functional item will be a point for negotiation.

 Final Verdict — Should You Buy or Sell in 2026?